2dav/crabgrind/README.md

 - [Monitor commands](https://valgrind.org/docs/manual/manual-core-adv.html#manual-core-adv.gdbserver-commandhandling) interface

 ### Quickstart
-`crabgrind` imports macros from Valgrind's header files, therefore you must have Valgrind installed to build the project.
+`crabgrind` imports macros from Valgrind's header files, so they must be accessible to build the project.

+If you installed Valgrind using your OS-specific package manager, the header files will be placed at the paths according to your OS's conventions, and most likely [`cc`](https://docs.rs/cc/latest/cc/index.html), the build tool `crabgrind` uses, will find them.

+If you have installed Vallgrind manually or having any issues, you can set `DEP_VALGRIND` environment variable to the appropriate path, if one is specified, its value will be directly passed to [`cc::Build::include`](https://docs.rs/cc/latest/cc/struct.Build.html#method.include).
+> env DEP_VALGRIND=/path/to/valgrind cargo build

 Add the following to your `Cargo.toml` file:
 ```toml